tewtal/sm_practice_hack/README.md

 * PAL region roms are no longer supported in the main branch.
 See https://github.com/InsaneFirebat/sm_practice_hack/tree/PAL-v1.43 for the latest working PAL revision.
 * A crash will occur upon completing the game and leaving Zebes.
-* Equipment options that contain both Spazer and Plasma may equip them at the same time, which can lead to "Murder Beam" related crashes.